opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 ---------------------
 Changes parameters of a window dynamically.

-.. ocv:function:: void setWindowProperty(const string& name, int prop_id, double prop_value)
+.. ocv:function:: void setWindowProperty( const string& winname, int prop_id, double prop_value )

 .. ocv:pyfunction:: cv2.setWindowProperty(winname, prop_id, prop_value) -> None

-.. ocv:cfunction:: void cvSetWindowProperty(const char* name, int propId, double propValue)
+.. ocv:cfunction:: void cvSetWindowProperty( const char* name, int prop_id, double prop_value )

     :param name: Name of the window.

     :param prop_id: Window property to edit.
 The following operation flags are available:

             * **CV_WND_PROP_FULLSCREEN**  Change if the window is fullscreen ( ``CV_WINDOW_NORMAL``  or  ``CV_WINDOW_FULLSCREEN`` ).

             * **CV_WND_PROP_AUTOSIZE**  Change if the window is resizable (``CV_WINDOW_NORMAL``  or   ``CV_WINDOW_AUTOSIZE`` ).

             * **CV_WND_PROP_ASPECTRATIO**  Change if the aspect ratio of the image is preserved  ( ``CV_WINDOW_FREERATIO``  or  ``CV_WINDOW_KEEPRATIO`` ).

     :param prop_value: New value of the window property.
 The following operation flags are available:

             * **CV_WINDOW_NORMAL**  Change the window to normal size or make the window resizable.

             * **CV_WINDOW_AUTOSIZE**  Constrain the size by the displayed image.
 The window is not resizable.

             * **CV_WINDOW_FULLSCREEN**  Change the window to fullscreen.

             * **CV_WINDOW_FREERATIO**  Make the window resizable without any ratio constraints.

             * **CV_WINDOW_KEEPRATIO**  Make the window resizable, but preserve the proportions of the displayed image.

 The function ``setWindowProperty``  enables changing properties of a window.